alkim0/vim-insert-timestamp/README.md

 you want to use to complete to the current previewd timestamp.
 By default, this is ``<Tab>``.

+Note for vimwiki, ``<Tab>`` is already used to jump from table cell to table cell, so you may need to remap your completion key.
+I use:

+    let g:insert_timestamp_complete_key = "'"

 ## Usage
 After you have enabled vim-insert-timestamp.
 Go into insert mode, and press ``<C-l>`` (or whatever you configured to).
 A preview window will pop up, and as